There are many types of eye problems and vision disturbances, such as:

 The following tests may be performed:

 Treatments depend on the cause.
-Surgery will be recommended for some conditions.
+Surgery may be needed for some conditions.

 - Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.